orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Changes to a room, as moved holograms, slider to move back and forth between versions

 ---
-- Compression/Geodesics
-- Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description

 What are different perspectives, on the same object in terms of the language.